Tanera Mòr: Literary references

 Tanera Mòr was the location for Frank Fraser Darling's book Island Years (published 1940), which describes experiences living on a remote island.
 Living in Tanera Mòr and Dundonnell before that, Fraser Darling began the work that was to mark him as a naturalist-philosopher of original turn of mind and great intellectual drive.
 He described the social and breeding behaviour of the red deer, gulls, and the grey seal respectively, in the three academic works A Herd of Red Deer, Bird Flocks and the Breeding Cycle and A Naturalist on Rona.
 The outbreak of World War II put an end to Fraser Darling's hopes of undertaking further research on the grey seal, and being too old for active military service, he chose to farm rather than leave the west coast of Scotland for wartime civilian work.
 Between 1939 and 1943 Fraser Darling reclaimed derelict land to agricultural production on Tanera Mòr in the Summer Isles, an undertaking described in his 1943 book Island Farm.
 In 1942 the wartime Secretary of State for Scotland, Tom Johnston, asked Fraser Darling if he would run an agricultural advisory programme in the crofting areas of the Scottish Highlands and Islands.
 He agreed, and for two years he travelled, taught and wrote articles that were later published in book form as Crofting Agriculture.

 The pagan-cult island of Summerisle featured in the motion picture The Wicker Man (filmed 1973) is thought by some film critics to be set in this archipelago, although the movie itself was filmed in Galloway and Skye.

+Tanera Mòr and the Summer Isles feature lightly in the novel 'The Summer Isles' by Philip Marsden (2019).
+Marsden writes about his voyage from Cornwall around Ireland's West coast to the North of Scotland.
+Marsden paints a haunting picture of his journey, discussing themes of loss, grief, liminality and communion with the sea.

 The Summer Isles feature in a novella of the same name by Ian R. MacLeod.
+Tanera Mòr also serves as the setting for the novella Ailie's Island by Antal Khripko (2023).